 CONTROLLER_INGRESS_CLASS environment variable)

-specify the ingress class expected by the Kubernetes Ingress Controller.
+specify the ingress class expected by the Kong Ingress Controller.
 By default,

 it expects the